ryanlow-tw/GBQ-Docker/README.md

 * Take note that the container uses port 8888 so it wouldn't work other applications are using the same port

+* If the notebook is read-only, make a copy of the notebook before writing any code

 ## No docker

 ### Creation of virtual environment